 Look for models with a high sweat repellent score in our mattress reviews to find which are the most permeable.

-Our 2017 investigation into mattress pricing found that bricks-and-mortar retailers can add mark-ups as high as 200%, and rename mattresses so that you can't easily compare one mattress with the same model from a different retailer.
-This disadvantages us by taking away our bargaining power.
+Our 2017 investigation into mattress pricing found that bricks-and-mortar retailers can add mark-ups as high as 200%, and they also like to rename mattresses so that you can't easily compare one mattress with the same model from a different retailer.
+Eight years on and things haven't changed much, which disadvantages consumers by taking away our bargaining power.

-Yet we were still able save as much as $2600 on a mattress, illustrating just how much traditional retailers pad their profit margins.
+Yet we were still able save as much as $2600 on one mattress and hundreds on others, either by haggling or waiting for a sale.
+This illustrates just how much traditional retailers pad their profit margins.

 Bricks-and-mortar retailers can add mark-ups as high as 200%